 In 1992, the Company identified certain soil and groundwater contamination at AC Products, Inc. ("ACP"), a wholly owned subsidiary.
 In voluntary coordination with the Santa Ana California Regional Water Quality Board ("SACRWQB"), ACP has been remediating the contamination, the principal contaminant of which is perchloroethylene ("PERC").
 In 2004, the Orange County Water District ("OCWD") filed a civil complaint against ACP and other parties seeking to recover compensatory and other damages related to the investigation and remediation of the contamination in the groundwater.
 Pursuant to the settlement agreement with OCWD, ACP agreed, among other things, to operate the two groundwater treatment systems to hydraulically contain groundwater contamination emanating from ACP's site until the concentrations of PERC released by ACP fell below the current Federal maximum contaminant level for four consecutive quarterly sampling events.
 In February 2014, ACP, OCWD and SACRWQB, ceased operation at one of its two groundwater treatment systems, as it had met the above condition for closure.
-Based on the most recent modeling, it is estimated that the remaining system will operate for another six months to two years and six months.
+Based on the most recent modeling, it is estimated that the remaining system will operate for another fifteen months to thirty nine months.

-As of June 30, 2015, the Company believes that the range of potential-known liabilities associated with the balance of the ACP water remediation program is approximately \$200 to \$870, for which the Company has sufficient reserves.
+As of September 30, 2015, the Company believes that the range of potential-known liabilities associated with the balance of the ACP water remediation program is approximately \$440 to \$1,100, for which the Company has sufficient reserves.
+This represents an increased range of estimated potential-known liabilities from prior reporting periods, as ACP has lengthened by twelve months for both the low and high end, its expectation of meeting the settlement agreement's closure standards.
 The low and high ends of the range are based on the length of operation of the treatment system as determined by groundwater modeling.
 Costs of operation include the operation and maintenance of the extraction well, groundwater monitoring and program management.

 The Company believes, although there can be no assurance regarding the outcome of other unrelated environmental matters, that it has made adequate accruals for costs associated with other environmental problems of which it is aware.
-Approximately \$315 and \$173 was accrued at June 30, 2015 and December 31, 2014, respectively, to provide for such anticipated future environmental assessments and remediation costs.
+Approximately \$315 and \$173 was accrued at September 30, 2015 and December 31, 2014, respectively, to provide for such anticipated future environmental assessments and remediation costs.